cidkagenow/speedrunstark/README.md

 ## Checkpoint 4: 💾 Deploy your contracts! 🛰

-📡 Edit the `defaultNetwork` to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/) in `packages/hardhat/hardhat.config.ts`
+📡 Edit the `defaultNetwork` to your choice of Starknet networks in `packages/nextjs/scaffold.config.ts`

-🔐 You will need to generate a **deployer address** using `yarn generate` This creates a mnemonic and saves it locally.

-👩‍🚀 Use `yarn account` to view your deployer account balances.
+🔐 In devnet you can choose a burner wallet auto-generated

-⛽️ You will need to send ETH to your deployer address with your wallet, or get it from a public faucet of your chosen network.
+⛽️ You will need to send ETH to your deployer address with your wallet if not in devnet, or get it from a public faucet of your chosen network.

-🚀 Run `yarn deploy` to deploy your smart contract to a public network (selected in `hardhat.config.ts`)
+🚀 Run `yarn deploy` to deploy your smart contract to a public network (selected in `scaffold.config.ts`)

-> 💬 Hint: You can set the `defaultNetwork` in `hardhat.config.ts` to `sepolia` **OR** you can `yarn deploy --network sepolia`.

-> 💬 Hint: For faster loading of your _"Events"_ page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/app/events/page.tsx`](https://github.com/scaffold-eth/se-2-challenges/blob/challenge-2-token-vendor/packages/nextjs/app/events/page.tsx) to `blocknumber - 10` at which your contract was deployed.
+> 💬 Hint: For faster loading of your _"Events"_ page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/app/events/page.tsx`](https://github.com/Quantum3-Labs/speedrunstark/blob/token-vendor/packages/nextjs/app/events/page.tsx) to `blocknumber - 10` at which your contract was deployed.
 Example: `fromBlock: 3750241n` (where `n` represents its a [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)).
 To find this blocknumber, search your contract's address on Etherscan and find the `Contract Creation` transaction line.

 ---